 Run by Pirates

-The fact that the city is run by pirates is probably one of the more interesting things about it.
+The fact that pirates run the city is probably one of the more interesting things about this city.
 The rules in this city are lax, though perhaps not as lax as Athkatla.
 Slavery, for instance, doesn’t get mentioned, so assume there are some behaviours that even the pirates here won’t tolerate.
 Especially anything that could hurt the standing of the pirate captain responsible for the area that captain is responsible for.
-Bribery, however, makes up a good portion of the income of the high captains here and helps to pay for the improvements that keep the city somewhat functional.
+However, bribery makes up a good portion of the high captains’ income here and helps to pay for the improvements that keep the city somewhat functional.
 So a party should be able to get away with a lot here with enough coin.
 Provided they do nothing to upset one of the high captains.

 This is a city of ruins.
 It’s a city that is 1/4 of the size it was 120 years ago.
 On top of that, it sits next to the ancient ruins of Ilusk.
 The opportunities here to find ancient magic artifacts and other relics should be considerable.